openzipkin/zipkin-js/packages/zipkin-transport-aws-sqs/README.md

 ![npm](https://img.shields.io/npm/dm/zipkin-transport-aws-sqs.svg)

-This is a module that sends Zipkin trace data from zipkin-js to AWS SQS.
+This is a module that sends Zipkin trace data to Amazon SQS for collection and processing.
+SQS is an alternative to kafka that is fully managed in the AWS cloud.
 ## Usage

 `npm install zipkin-transport-aws-sqs --save`